lilsippysippy/linux-home-lab/notes/linux-commands.md

 ## Notes
 I am continuing to practice these commands to build confidence with Linux troubleshooting, system navigation, and command-line support.

-I am continuing to practice these commands to build confidence with Linux troubleshooting, system navigation, and command-line support.